ins-amu/vbjax/README.md

 ```

 #### Performance notes

+Is (vb)jax fast?
+Single threaded C/C++ code typically reaches 50 to 200 thousand
+iterations per second on a single CPU core, for network sizes of e.g. 164
-If we bump the network size to 164 (e.g. Destrieux atlas from FreeSurfer)
-and check efficiency of the Jax code,
+(e.g. Destrieux atlas from FreeSurfer).
+Let's check efficiency of the Jax code
+for some hardware on my desk:

-- Xeon-2133 uses 88 W to do 5.7 Miter/s = 65 Kiter/W
+- Xeon W-2133 (2017 14 nm Skylake) uses 88 W to do 5.7 Miter/s = 65 Kiter/W
-- Quadro RTX 5000 uses 200 W to do 26 Miter/s = 130 Kiter/W
+- Quadro RTX 5000 (2018 12 nm Turing) uses 200 W to do 26 Miter/s = 130 Kiter/W
--
+- M1 Air (2020 5 nm M1) uses 18 W to do 3.7 Miter/s = 205 Kiter/W

+You can tweak [this script](vbjax/tests/bench_vmap.py) to see what you might
+expect on your hardware.

 #### Distributed